Dozens trapped in tunnels after Taiwan’s strongest quake in 25 years kills at least nine | KRDO

 The NFA did not indicate the severity of the injuries.

 Meanwhile, 75 people stranded in various tunnels in Hualien County have been rescued by emergency responders.
 As of 7 a.m.
-Eastern Time, 137 people remain trapped.
+ET, 137 people remained trapped.

 Among those trapped were 50 employees of the Silk’s Place Hotel Taroko, who were traveling in four minibuses.
 Authorities have been unable to reach them by phone, and have listed them as trapped for the time being.